-As noted earlier, net assets may serve over time as a useful indicator of a government's financial position.
-At the close of the most recent fiscal year, total net assets were \$11,106,936, a change of \$(872,390) from the prior year.
+As noted earlier, net position may serve over time as a useful indicator of a government's financial position.
+At the close of the most recent fiscal year, total net position was \$11,050,973, a change of \$1,189,712 from the prior year.

-The largest portion of net assets \$2,910,670 reflects our investment in capital assets (e.g., land, buildings, and equipment), less any related debt used to acquire those assets that is still outstanding.
+Net position of \$2,816,217 reflects our investment in capital assets (e.g., land, buildings, equipment, and vehicles), less any related debt used to acquire those assets that is still outstanding.
 These capital assets are used to provide services to citizens; consequently, these assets are not available for future spending.
 Although the investment in capital assets is reported net of related debt, it should be noted that the resources needed to repay this debt must be provided from other sources, since the capital assets themselves cannot be used to liquidate these liabilities.

-An additional portion of net assets, \$2,115,033, represents resources that are subject to external restrictions on how they may be used.
-The remaining balance of unrestricted net assets \$6,081,233 may be used to meet the County's ongoing obligations to citizens and creditors.
+An additional portion of net position, \$2,113,196, represents resources that are subject to external restrictions on how they may be used.
+The remaining balance of unrestricted net position \$6,121,560 may be used to meet the County's ongoing obligations.